 Desite esports competitions being held in many different countries and the vast majority of prize money is paid out in US Dollars despite teams being made up of players from all over the world.
 This means as more investment comes in, foreign exchange rates and international transactions are becoming a far more important aspect of the industry as a whole.

 For many professional gamers, what started off as their hobby, has now escalated into a way they can make their income, bringing with it the complexities of payments, particularly in an industry reliant on international payments.
 Many professional teams and players leave any international transactions they may have to their bank, whether that be paying competition entry fees or exchanging prize money into different currencies.
-They often don’t realise that using an FX broker could save them thousands of dollars, this is particularly true when looking at the biggest competitions in particular.

 The situation becomes more complex when we look at prize money won by esports teams rather than individual gamers.
 One of the best things about online gaming is that players from nations all over the world mix together to form teams and create a global community.
 However, when a team wins an esports tournament, splitting the prize money between players living in different countries can be costly.
 In this scenario having an FX specialist by your side is even more important.
 For a team with four players, each based in a different country and needing to be paid in a different currency, the complexity and cost increases.
 If you are not using a currency specialist, it may be that you are overpaying on every foreign exchange you make.
 The more members in a winning gaming team the greater exposure to losing more of your winnings on paying bank charges and in exchange rates.